-Kittery is the southernmost town in Maine, so it is often the first town to be visited by travelers headed north.
-Although it is known for its outlet stores, Kittery has an abundance of history and character.
+Kittery is the southernmost town in Maine, so it's often the first town to be visited by travelers headed north.
+Although known for its outlet stores, Kittery has an abundance of history and character.

 This year, in 2020, we are observing the bicentennial of Maine statehood.
 Two years from now, in 2022, we will celebrate the 375th anniversary of Kittery's incorporation as a town.

 In honor of Maine's bicentennial, we created "A Brief History of Kittery" about